 Can I receive my money by direct credit payment?

-Why are you providing me with an estimated value with only 6-8 weeks before my policy matures?
+Why are you providing me with an estimated maturity value?

 Will you tell me how you calculate the final amount I receive?